stephensong/AssemblyScript/README.md

 }
 ```

-The `tsconfig.json`-approach is recommended to also inherit other important settings.
+The `tsconfig.json`-approach is recommended to inherit other important settings as well.

 Once configured, the following AssemblyScript-specific types become available: